Course Summary

 The learners for this training are behavioral health service providers, social workers, counselors, peer support specialists, and other professionals who support individuals with substance use and behavioral health conditions.

-Some courses within the Crisis Professional Curriculum are eligible for Continued Education Units (CEU), which are awarded as follows:
+This course is eligible for Continued Education Units (CEU) upon completion, which are awarded as follows:

-- 1 APA CEU credit awarded per (1) hour of completed learning
+- 1 CEU credit awarded per (1) hour of completed learning

-The University of Colorado Department of Psychiatry is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The University of Colorado Department of Psychiatry maintains responsivity for this program and its content.
+The University of Colorado is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The University of Colorado maintains responsibility for this program and its content.

 Content Contributors